Everything You Always Wanted to Know About Grouping

 </ul>

-This is useful, for instance, when you want to render the first item in each category differently, like this:
+This is useful in situations where we want to render the first item in each category differently from the others, for example like this:

 <h1>Apple</h1>